Lewis Dartnell: Early life and education

 Dartnell was born in the UK, but spent much of his childhood years abroad, as his father was posted overseas while working as an engineer for British Airways.
 He was educated at Charterhouse, in Surrey, and obtained a degree in biology from the University of Oxford.

 He completed his Doctor of Philosophy in Astrobiology at University College London.
 His thesis, Computer modeling and experimental work on the astrobiological implications of the Martian subsurface ionising radiation environment, was subsequently reprinted under the title of Martian Death Rays.

 Career

 Research

 Dartnell was a UK Space Agency research fellow at the University of Leicester, where his research focused on the study of extremophile microbes and their signs of past or present life, including the use of Raman spectroscopy to detect micro-organisms even after they have been damaged by exposure to very high levels of radiation.
-He is currently a Professor of Science Communication at the University of Westminster.
+As of 2017, he is a Professor of Science Communication at the University of Westminster.